andreacoppari/visual-grounding-DL23/README.md

-# visual-grounding-DL23
+# Grounding-GINA-DL23
-Visual Grounding project for the Deep Learning exam.
+Visual Grounding pipeline for the Deep Learning project.
 University of Trento, 2023

 ## Task